nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 Running total of number of issues made against a repeat authorisation.

-Must be Zero, if not yet issued.
+Must be zero, if not yet issued.

 ### repeatInformation.authorisationExpiryDate ###